opencog/opencog/opencog/eva/src/README-affects.md

 A) Get audio-power-envelope and other audio signals (voice frequency fundamental, rising/falling tone, excitement, pause/silence intervals, ambient background noise level) into the AtomSpace.
 Time-stamped.
-Get video-"chaos" power into AtomSpace,
+Get video-"chaos" power into AtomSpace.

 B) Add timestamps to the audio/video data, and the affect percepts.
 Dust off the TimeServer code.
 Perform memory management, deleting stale data.